Workflows

 The UUID of the newly created chain.

-class chancy.plugins.workflow.api.WorkflowApiPlugin[source]
+class chancy.plugins.workflow.api.WorkflowApiPlugin(api)[source]

 Bases: ApiPlugin